-The world expects Christmas to be all white and pristine – everywhere!
+The world expectation is that Christmas is white and pristine – everywhere!

 Not so in Australia!
 For us Christmas is about hot sunny days and getting cool in the pool.
 It’s the hottest time of year for us and most Aussies dream of having a ‘white’ Christmas.